RadhiFadlillah/sqldiagram/README.md

 - Works offline.
 - Has decent styling, thanks to D2.
 - Directly parse SQL language so you don't have to learn a new diagramming language.
-- Allow you to group tables in the diagram for better readability.
+- Allow you to group tables in the diagram for better readability, by separating the SQL queries into several files.

 ## Limitations

-- Currently only support MySQL dialect.
+- Currently only support MySQL dialect, so no PostgreSQL.
 - Relations only drawn between table and not between columns, which is because of limitations in D2.
 - Sometimes the relational lines will drawn above tables, which again is because of limitations in D2.
 - The output is only in raw D2 language or SVG, so if you need PNG, you need to manually convert it.
 - The relationship is only drawn as normal arrow.

-- Only support limited DDL commands:
+Besides those point, SQLDiagram currently also only support limited DDL commands:

 - `CREATE TABLE`
 - `DROP TABLE`
 - `ALTER TABLE DROP COLUMNS`
 - `ALTER TABLE ADD COLUMNS`
 - `ALTER TABLE RENAME COLUMNS`
 - `ALTER TABLE CHANGE COLUMNS`
 - `ALTER TABLE ADD CONSTRAINT`

 ## Usage